Paramedic License Discipline

 The Authority has developed Model Disciplinary Orders (“Recommended Guidelines for Disciplinary Orders and Conditions of Probation”) that have been adopted by regulation.
 These guidelines provide a range of discipline that may be imposed by an Administrative Law Judge upon a finding that the offense alleged actually occurred.

 How can I tell if a Paramedic has a history of license discipline?

 Disciplinary actions are a matter of public record.
 If a paramedic has had their license disciplined for cause, the discipline history will appear under that person’s license information on the Central Registry.
 Search the Central Registry for the person you are interested in, and then click on their name.
-That will open a Licensee Details page which will list that person’s licensing history and a list of disciplinary actions, if any.
-Clicking on the action will open a .PDF copy of the document.
+A Licensee Details page will open, which lists that person’s licensing history and any disciplinary actions.
+Selecting an action will open a .PDF copy of the document.